About This Episode

 Abdullah Al-Arian 0:00

-When we look at, for instance, what Israel has done through sport is that it’s not just using it to deflect attention away from ethnic cleansing, apartheid, or occupation.
-I think what the Israeli state has explicitly tried to do is use it to end its own isolation and using its participation even to further specific political goals.
+When we look at, for instance, what Israel has done through sport, it’s not just using it to deflect attention away from ethnic cleansing, apartheid, or occupation.
+I think what the Israeli state has explicitly tried to do is use it to end its own isolation and use its participation even to further specific political goals.

 Yara Hawari 0:23

-Indeed, when FIFA announced in 2010 that Qatar would hosts the 2022 Cup.
-There were accusations of corruption and vote buying.
-Since then its also faced intense scrutiny from human rights groups around its treatment of migrant workers, with some even calling it akin to modern day slave labor.
+Indeed, when FIFA announced in 2010 that Qatar would host the 2022 Cup, there were accusations of corruption and vote buying.
+Since then, it has also faced intense scrutiny from human rights groups around its treatment of migrant workers, with some even calling it akin to modern-day slave labor.
 The issue of this year’s World Cup has placed football at the center of many political discussions.

-And this might be contrary to the popular discourse, that sport is separate to politics, yet across the region we have seen football politicized in different ways for decades.
+And this might be contrary to the popular discourse that sport is separate from politics.
+Yet across the region, we have seen football politicized in different ways for decades.
 To discuss all of this and more, I’m joined by Abdullah Al-Arian, an associate professor of history at Georgetown University in Qatar.
-He’s the author of Answering the Call: Popular Islamic Activism in Sadat’s Egypt and the editor of Football in the Middle East: State Society, and the Beautiful Game.
-He’s also editor of the Critical Currents in Islam page on the Jadaliyya E-zine.
-Abdullah thank you for joining me on this episode of Rethinking Palestine.
+He’s the author of Answering the Call: Popular Islamic Activism in Sadat’s Egypt and the editor of Football in the Middle East: State, Society, and the Beautiful Game.
+He’s also editor of the Critical Currents in Islam page on the Jadaliyya e-zine.
+Abdullah, thank you for joining me on this episode of Rethinking Palestine.

 Abdullah Al-Arian 2:24